On Campus Policy

 Water Play

-Students are expected to adhere to the student behavior expectations when on the bus to and from camp.
-In addition, students must adhere to the bus behavior policy, which includes:
+Students are expected to adhere to the Student Behavior Expectations when on the bus to and from camp.
+In addition, students must adhere to the School Bus Behavior Expectations which includes:

-- Board the bus and take assigned seats in a timely fashion
+- Board the bus and take seats in a timely fashion

-- Remain in his/her assigned seat with seat belts securely fastened
+- Remain in his/her seat with seat belts securely fastened

 - Only embark and disembark from his/her registered bus stop